Respect/Test/README.md

 ```

-Or through the magic of chaining feel free to combine it all again on a
+Or through the magic of chaining giving you the freedom to combine it all
-single line.
+on a single line once again.

 ```php